jamesog/scan/README.md

 ## Building and Installation

-As of v0.8.1 Scan uses Go modules and requires Go 1.11 or newer to build.
+As of v0.8.1 Scan uses Go modules.
+Go 1.13 or newer is required to build.

 Precompiled binaries for Linux on x86-64 are available on the GitHub releases page.